Code-Institute-Submissions/milestone-project-162/README.md

 **A fun website to play a pinup themed memory game.
 The website features a starting page with a black and white background gif and a play button.
 Then the user is led to a  memory game with 30 cards.
 The time of the game is adjustable at the start of the game, so the player can make a real challenge for themselves.
-There is also a possibility to see your flips, beside the time- it is the amout of pairs flipped of your session.
+There is also a possibility to see your flips, beside the time- it is the amount of pairs flipped of your session.
-This site is more attractive then the average online memory game and therefore has potential to entertain the visitors.
+This site is more attractive than the average online memory game and therefore has the potential to entertain visitors.
 The goal of the site is to entertain, the goal of the visitor is to be entertained.**

 <h2>UX</h2>